 Hot and dry is the usual weather forecast, although in winter (June, July and August) it can be quite cold when the sun is not out - temperatures occasionally drop to freezing at night.
 It is classified as an arid desert climate, which means rainfall is rare and the amount can vary widely from year to year.
 Bring a hat and plenty of sunscreen, as clouds are not a common sight.

 Alice Springs not your location of choice in Australia?
-Consider other options including a campervan hire from Melbourne, Tasmania campervan rental or a rental from Cairns, Sydney, or Brisbane.
+Consider other options including a campervan hire from Canberra, Tasmania campervan rental or a rental from Cairns, Newcastle, or Brisbane.